Skip to main content

 Will DC Start students meet other Brooks School first-year students?

 Yes!
 Brooks first year students will meet each other virtually starting in the summer and will continue to interact in small peer groups and through the first year advising course, Building Success at Brooks.
-Further, DC Start students will travel to Ithaca for a one-day event in September, concluding with attending the Brooks School’s 4th anniversary party.
+Further, DC Start students will travel to Ithaca for a two event in September.
 More details to come over the summer and into the fall.

 Housing & Dining